UJAIR-SHAHA/PPT-Control-Using-Hand-gesture/README.md

      ```
    - The webcam feed will open, and the hand gesture detection will begin.
    - Perform the supported hand gestures in front of the webcam to control the PowerPoint presentation.
+   - Please Make sure to change the PPT Path you want to open in code.py file

 ## Contributing